N1k1taCan/HomeTap/README.md

 ### Tests
 This project contains the following tests:

-1. Default Interest Rate Value
+1. Default Interest Rate Value: Verifies that the default interest rate is displayed correctly on the page.
 2. ...
 These tests can be found in the cypress/e2e/ directory.